Bicycle Race: Lyrics

 The lyrics are topical for the time and contain social, political, and pop culture references, such as religion, the Vietnam War, Watergate, cocaine, fictional characters (Peter Pan, Frankenstein and Superman), and the films Jaws and Star Wars.

 Brian May has said that the song was not an autobiographical portrait of Mercury and that Mercury did not particularly enjoy bicycling, also noting that despite the lyric "I don't like Star Wars", Mercury was a Star Wars fan.

 The song references the band's song "Fat Bottomed Girls" with the line "fat bottomed girls, they'll be riding today".
 "Fat Bottomed Girls" reciprocates with "Get on your bikes and ride!"
 The two songs were released together as a double A-sided single.

 Music video

 Filmed by Denis de Vallance, the promotional video featured 65 nude women, all professional models, bicycle racing at Wimbledon Greyhound Stadium, southwest London.
 The group rented the stadium and several dozen bicycles for one day for filming the scene; however, when the renting company became aware of the way their bikes were used, they requested that the group purchase all the bicycle seats.
-The original video used special effects to hide the nudity.
-However, due to the nudity, the video is age-restricted on YouTube and banned in several countries, including China.
+The released video used special effects to hide the nudity, but the uncensored video exist on YouTube and is age-restricted.